 Re-election of retiring Director or election of new Director

 7.3 At the meeting at which a Director retires under a provision of this Constitution, the Company may by ordinary resolution at an Annual General Meeting fill the office being vacated by electing to that office the retiring Director or some other person eligible for election.

 7.4.1 No person (other than a retiring Director) is eligible for election to the office of Director at any general meeting unless:

-- a member nominates the person by giving notice in writing signed by the member to the Company;
+a. a member nominates the person by giving notice in writing signed by the member to the Company;

-- the person nominated has given notice in writing signed by the person of his or her willingness to be elected as a Director of the Company; and
+b. the person nominated has given notice in writing signed by the person of his or her willingness to be elected as a Director of the Company; and

-- the nomination is approved by the Company Board and the Council of State Presidents in accordance with clause 7.4.4.
+c. the nomination is approved by the Company Board and the Council of State Presidents in accordance with clause 7.4.4.